Even though 39% of marriages end in divorce, it’s still a deeply personal experience.

 You may have to change your name and update your license.
 Update your will and emergency contact information.

 If you co-owned homes or vehicles, make sure to transfer names on or off the paperwork.
+If any money is owed on a vehicle that is in both of your names, such as with title loans, it may need to be paid off before the former-spouses name can be removed from the title.
 And if you’ve moved, don’t forget to update your mailing address.

 4. Allow Yourself to Grieve